This guide explains how to use the board for administrators.

 Unlike workflows, card steps do not have backups.
 Therefore, the card steps are restored based on the relationship between each step and its list.
 For this to work, it is necessary that the destination list for each step is defined in “Settings” and that the card is placed in the appropriate list.

 When restoring configuration data, do not save your current (empty) settings before the restoration.
-Saving will overwrite the restored data.
+Saving will overwrite the backup data.

 The date and time the settings were last saved in this browser will be displayed.
 If it says ‘No Data’, there is no data to restore.
 In that case, please manually reconfigure the settings.